 Choosing a commercial loan

-Well, in part, the loan chooses you.
+Another thing you should know about choosing a business loan?
+In part, the loan chooses you.
 What do we mean by that?
 Simple: You might want a $5 million loan (who wouldn’t?), but if you have a bad credit score and low business revenue, don’t be surprised if every lender turns you down.
 Your business’s financial health and your own credit history definitely affect which loans are even available to you.

 Expect your lender to look at the following: